cosmos/cosmos-sdk/docs/spec/governance/transactions.md

   upon receiving txGovVote from sender do
     // check if proposal is correctly formatted.
 Includes fee payment.

-    if !correctlyFormatted(txGovDeposit) then
+    if !correctlyFormatted(txGovDeposit)
       throw

     proposal = load(Proposals, txGovDeposit.ProposalID)

-    if (proposal == nil) then
+    if (proposal == nil)
       // There is no proposal for this proposalID throw

-    validator = load(CurrentValidators, txGovVote.ValidatorAddress)

-    if  !proposal.InitProcedure.OptionSet.includes(txGovVote.Option) OR
-        (validator == nil) then

-      // Throws if
-      // Option is not in Option Set of procedure that was active when vote opened OR if
-      // ValidatorAddress is not the address of a current validator

-      throw

-    option = load(Options, <txGovVote.ProposalID>:<sender>:<txGovVote.ValidatorAddress>)

-    if (option != nil)
-     // sender has already voted with the Atoms bonded to ValidatorAddress throw

-    if  (proposal.VotingStartBlock < 0) OR
+    if  (proposal.VotingStartBlock >= 0) AND
-        (CurrentBlock > proposal.VotingStartBlock + proposal.InitProcedure.VotingPeriod) OR
+        (CurrentBlock <= proposal.VotingStartBlock + proposal.InitProcedure.VotingPeriod)
-        (proposal.VotingStartBlock < lastBondingBlock(sender, txGovVote.ValidatorAddress) OR
-        (proposal.VotingStartBlock < lastUnbondingBlock(sender, txGovVote.Address) OR
-        (proposal.Votes.YesVotes/proposal.InitTotalVotingPower >= 2/3) then

-        // Throws if
+        // Sender can vote if
-        // Vote has not started OR if
+        // Vote has started AND if
-        // Vote had ended OR if
+        // Vote had notended
-        // sender bonded Atoms to ValidatorAddress after start of vote OR if
-        // sender unbonded Atoms from ValidatorAddress after start of vote OR if
-        // special condition is met, i.e. proposal is accepted and closed

-        throw

-    validatorGovInfo = load(ValidatorGovInfos, <txGovVote.ProposalID>:<validator.ValidatorAddress>)

-    if (validatorGovInfo == nil)
-      // validator became validator after proposal entered voting period throw

-    // sender can vote, check if sender == validator and store sender's option in Options

-    store(Options, <txGovVote.ProposalID>:<sender>:<txGovVote.ValidatorAddress>, txGovVote.Option)

-    if (sender != validator.address)
-      // Here, sender is not the Address of the validator whose Address is txGovVote.ValidatorAddress

-      if sender does not have bonded Atoms to txGovVote.ValidatorAddress then
-        // check in Staking module
-        throw

-      validatorOption = load(Options, <txGovVote.ProposalID>:<sender>:<txGovVote.ValidatorAddress>)

-      if (validatorOption == nil)
-        // Validator has not voted already

-        validatorGovInfo.Minus += sender.bondedAmounTo(txGovVote.ValidatorAddress)
-        store(ValidatorGovInfos, <txGovVote.ProposalID>:<validator.ValidatorAddress>, validatorGovInfo)

-      else
-        // Validator has already voted
-        // Reduce votes of option chosen by validator by sender's bonded Amount

-        proposal.Votes.validatorOption -= sender.bondedAmountTo(txGovVote.ValidatorAddress)

-      // increase votes of option chosen by sender by bonded Amount

-      senderOption = txGovVote.Option
-      propoal.Votes.senderOption -= sender.bondedAmountTo(txGovVote.ValidatorAddress)

-      store(Proposals, txGovVote.ProposalID, proposal)

-    else
-      // sender is the address of the validator whose main Address is txGovVote.ValidatorAddress
-      // i.e. sender == validator

-      proposal.Votes.validatorOption += (validatorGovInfo.InitVotingPower - validatorGovInfo.Minus)

-      store(Proposals, txGovVote.ProposalID, proposal)
+        store(Governance, <txGovVote.ProposalID|addresses|sender>, txGovVote.Vote)   // Voters can vote multiple times.
+Re-voting overrides previous vote.
+This is ok because tallying is done once at the end.

 ```